MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/troubleshoot-field-service-solution-health.md

 ## View health check results

-You will automatically be directed to the overview page of this Analysis Job and the page will automatically refresh when the run has finished.
+You will automatically be directed to the overview page of the Analysis Job and the page will automatically refresh when the run has finished.
 You can see the overview of a run on the picture below.

 > [!div class="mx-imgBorder"]